lucaswo/Lp-adaption/README.md

 ### List of constant values
 An Example for such a json file can be found in the Inputs directory.
 You can use it directly as a template.
-The default Parameters can be found in the `options_default.json` in the input Directory The following Parameters are defined:
+The default Parameters can be found in the `options_default.json` in the input Directory or the  `DefaultOptions.py` The following Parameters are defined:
 - **"N"**: Int, Dimension
 - **"maxEval"**: Int maximum number of function evaluations